kiyota-yoji/EastAsiaCalendars/README.md

 - [sexagenary cycle](http://en.wikipedia.org/wiki/Sexagenary_cycle) (六十花甲, 干支, 간지, Gānzhī)
 - [zassetsu](http://ja.wikipedia.org/wiki/%E9%9B%91%E7%AF%80) (雑節, Seasonal days in the Japanese calendar)

-Solar terms are calculated based on the planetary motion computated by [PyEphem](http://rhodesmill.org/pyephem/).
-The accuracy of solar terms may be within one mitute.
+Solar terms are calculated based on the planetary motion computed by [PyEphem](http://rhodesmill.org/pyephem/).
+The accuracy of solar terms may be within one minute.

+Results of use of this software is not warrantied.
+You may use, modify, and redistribute this software under [GNU LESSER GENERAL PUBLIC LICENSE Version 3](http://www.gnu.org/licenses/lgpl.html).

 ## Requirements